keegn/gatsby-starter-saas-marketing/README.md

 ---
 ### Netlify form usage example

-In `header.js` replacing the existing `<HeaderForm>...</HeaderForm>` elements with the following should provide a working example once your site is deployed:
+In `header.js` replacing the existing `<HeaderForm>...</HeaderForm>` components with the following should provide a working example once your site is deployed:
 ```
 <HeaderForm
  name="early-access"